FTHP-MPI: Towards Providing Replication-based Fault Tolerance in a Fault-Intolerant Native MPI Library: Failure Management

 \subsection{Repairing the World}

 Once all the MPI processes receive information about the failed processes from their local coordinators, they first attempt to drain any in-flight messages and then repair the MPI environment.
 This is depicted in Figure \ref{fig:FailFlow}.
-We use communicator shrinking defined in ULFM for this purpose.
+We use the communicator shrinking mechanism defined in ULFM for this purpose.
 Communicator shrinking involves removing all the failed processes from the communicator.
 This is done using EMPI\_Comm\_create\_group on the communicator holding all the MPI processes.
 This only requires communication between processes in the smaller communicator.
 If the failed process is a replica process, it is dropped, and the ranks of some replica processes and the computational replica maps are updated.
 If the failed process is a computational process that has a replica, then the newly shrunk communicator has its processes shuffled such that the replica now becomes the computational process, following which it is considered that the replica was the one that had failed.
 Converting to a computational process at this point simply involves creating the correct set of EMPI communicators that are regenerated using the shrunk processes.
-The process structure after repairing the communicator for each case is depicted in Figure \ref{fig:CommRepair}.

 Once the communicator holding all the processes is shrunk, all the other communicators can be recreated using it.
 Unlike the ULFM standard, we do not depend on returning error codes to the user.
 Our entire shrinking mechanism is conducted on a separate thread, and thus, no process waits for every other process to enter an MPI function before shrinking can begin.
 This is a big advantage when dealing with embarrassingly parallel applications or applications in which certain processes do not enter MPI functions for a long period of time.